open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

 **Processor**:
 [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor)

-Use the span processor to set a span's status.
+Use the transform processor to set a span's status.
 The following settings are
 available:

 - `code`: represents span status, one of: